testdouble/azure-blob/README.md

 To authenticate through managed identities instead of a shared key, omit `storage_access_key` from your  `storage.yml` file.

-It is recommended to add the role `principal_id` to the config.
+It is recommended to add the identity `principal_id` to the config.

 ActiveStorage config example: